bw0rth/pync/README.md

 ### Client/Server model
 ---
-1. Create a server to listen for incoming connections on port 8000:
+1. Create a local server to listen for incoming connections on port 8000:
    <details open>
    <summary>Show command</summary>